 PM: No, sorry.

 JPB: But it’s just another example of you promising things and then not delivering.
-Peter, mate, I told you I’m on your side.
-This interview was supposed to be the response to the one you did with the angry guy.
+Peter, mate, I told you, I’m on your side.
+This interview was supposed to be the counterpoint to the one you did with the angry guy.

 PM: I didn’t do a video, I didn’t do an interview, and now… I’m over here!